 The Basel regulations are international agreements that aim to maintain the soundness of banks operating internationally.
 The 2008 global financial crisis triggered discussions and agreement on Basel III mainly to strengthen the qualitative and quantitative requirements for capital-the numerator of the capital ratio-and introduce minimum requirements for liquidity and leverage exposures for banks.
-At the end of March 2023, the Bank accomplished early application of the finalized Basel III-aimed at reducing discrepancies among banks regarding the calculation tal ratio-...
+At the end of March 2023, the Bank accomplished early application of the finalized Basel III-aimed at reducing discrepancies among banks regarding the calculation of risk-weighted assets -the denominator of the capital ratio ...
 In addition, the Bank is designated by the Japanese authorities as a Domestic Systemically Important Bank (D-SIB), to which additional capital buffers are applied.
 The Bank will ensure the sound management by utilizing various risk indicators defined under relevant regulations, principles and guidelines such as the requirements for capital, liquidity, leverage exposures and the guidelines under the principle for Interest Rate Risk in the Banking Book (IRRBB) etc. The Bank will continue to take appropriate actions for further international efforts as financial regulatory reforms progress in future.